-The HEE Wessex School of Radiology provides high quality training aligned with the clinical and interventional radiology curricula of the Royal College of Radiologists.
-There are 59 funded posts and all trainees are affiliated to either the Portsmouth or Southampton training schemes.
+The NHS England (NHSE) Wessex School of Radiology provides high quality training aligned with the clinical and interventional radiology curricula of the Royal College of Radiologists.
+There are 59 funded posts and all doctors in training (DiT) are affiliated to either the Portsmouth or Southampton training schemes.
 As a relatively small School comprising only two schemes we offer a traditional apprenticeship style training approach tailored to each trainee’s needs with support from experienced supervisors and trainers.

 Comprehensive core training comprises 3 years and is followed by 2 years consolidating and developing general radiology skills alongside an area (or areas) of sub-specialty interest.
 The School has training expertise to a very high standard across a very broad range of subspecialties including chest, GI, GU, musculoskeletal, oncological imaging and neuroradiology and has a good track record of training for shortage areas such as paediatric and breast radiology and radionuclide imaging.
 There is provision for run-through ST4-ST6 training in interventional radiology and interventional neuroradiology, with a competitive local selection process at ST3 when these popular posts are oversubscribed.

-Many Wessex radiology trainees take up consultant positions in hospitals in the region while others have been extremely successful in applying for post-CCT fellowships and substantive posts both nationally and internationally.
+Many Wessex radiology DiT take up consultant positions in hospitals in the region while others have been extremely successful in applying for post-CCT fellowships and substantive posts both nationally and internationally.